Raciti/Fine-Prepro/README.md

 # ⚙️ Fine-Prepro
-Preprocessing of MRI for better use in medical tools or AI activities. <br>
+Preprocessing of MRI for better use in medical tools or AI activities. <br> <br>
-In the image below only the axial axis result is shown, but the pipeline works on 3D images
+In the image below only the axial axis result is shown, but the pipeline works on 3D images.
 ![Results pipeline](https://github.com/Raciti/Fine-Preprocessing/blob/main/utils/Fine-prepro.png)

 ## Requirements